krypted/AppleWatchJSONSender/README.md

 # AppleWatchJSONSender
 Sends json from a text input field to an AppleWatch.
 Actually, also sends other arbitrary strings to the watch from a text input.
 Might add an option to show old comms.
+Also added a Find my IPAddress options, which just calls ip.jsontest.com.
+This is just to show how a watch app can communicate with a public endpoint and decode the json response.
+The "Messages in Queue" is meant to provide persistent storage.

 <p><a href="url"><img src="https://github.com/krypted/AppleWatchJSONSender/blob/main/Images/Communication-Demo.gif" height="600" width="420" ></a></p>